phaethonp/phaethonp.github.io/readme.md

+Hi!
+I am <a href="https://github.com/phaethonp/phaethonp.github.io/blob/main/cv.md">[Phaethon Psichis], and this is where I am building a community focusing on creating the next-generation tools for civil society, with the call to "fork the government."<br>
+Shoot me a mail if you like phaethon.psichis[at]protonmail[dot]com <br><br>

 # Creating tools for the Civil Society
 *"My hope is someday, when the next Aristotle is alive, we can capture the underlying worldview of that Aristotle - in a computer.
 And someday, some student will be able not only to read the words Aristotle wrote, but ask Aristotle a question - and get an answer!" - **Steve Jobs, 1985**.*